The best Prime Day deals under $25

-Prime Day starts Monday, July 15, but plenty of deals are available right now.
-Below I've rounded up some top picks in the under-$25 category -- familiar items like the 3rd-gen Echo Dot ($22), but a few surprises as well.
+Prime Day is happening now, so start your engines with our big roundup of the best deals available today.
+Feeling especially thrifty?
+Below I've rounded up some top picks in the under $25 category -- familiar items like the 3rd-gen Echo Dot ($22), but a few surprises as well.
 Before you dive in, make sure to get acquainted with our eight ways to score the best deals during Prime Day 2019.

 And in case you missed them, here's a smattering of early Prime Day deals (all under $25, natch) that rolled out earlier this week and are still available: